History of Florida Gators football: Steve Spurrier era (1990–2001)

 Florida went three seasons before recapturing an SEC title in 2000.
 The 1998 Gators lost two games to teams which would eventually meet in the first BCS National Championship game: Tennessee and FSU.
+After the 1998 season, Gators offensive coordinator Carl Franks left to take the head coaching position at Duke.
+Spurrier also lost his defensive coordinator that offseason as Bob Stoops took the Oklahoma head coaching job.
 Florida returned to the SEC Championship in 1999, but lost to Alabama and then Michigan State in the Citrus Bowl.
 The 2000 team won Spurrier's sixth SEC championship, with one conference loss; Mississippi State defeated the Gators 47–35, breaking Florida's 72-game win streak against unranked teams.
 Spurrier, frustrated, rotated three quarterbacks (including Rex Grossman).
 After the game, Mississippi State fans stormed the field and tore down the goalposts (parts of which ended up all over campus).
 The preseason #1-ranked 2001 Gators appeared ready to return to the SEC Championship as favorites, but were upset 23–20 by Auburn in a last-minute field goal and lost 34–32 to Tennessee in a game postponed until December due to the September 11 attacks.
 Florida accepted an invitation to the Orange Bowl, defeating Maryland 56–23.
 Grossman was runner-up for the Heisman Trophy.
 In a surprise move, on January 4, 2002 Spurrier stunned Florida fans by resigning as the Gators' head coach; ten days later, he became head coach of the NFL's Washington Redskins.